-- 6.1.1 Subject to SO 3.6, the Regulatory Framework and such guidance or best practice advice issued by MonitorNHS Improvement, the Board of Directors may and, if directed by NHS ImprovementMonitor, shall appoint committees of the Board of Directors consisting wholly or partly of Directors. - 6.1.2 A committee appointed under SO 6.1.1 may, subject to the Regulatory Framework and such guidance and/or best practice advice as may be issued by NHS Improvement Monitor or the Board of Directors, appoint sub-committees consisting wholly or partly of Directors. - 6.1.3 The SOs, as far as they are applicable, shall apply with appropriate alteration to meetings of any committees (and any sub-committees or joint committees appointed under SO 6.1.2) established by the Board of Directors, in which case the term "Chairman" is to be read as a reference to the chairman of the committee (or sub-committee or joint committee) as the context permits, and the term "member" is to be read as a reference to a member of the committee (or sub-committee or joint committee) also as the context permits. - 6.1.4 Each such committee, sub-committee or joint committee shall have such terms of reference and powers and be subject to such conditions (as to reporting back to the Board of Directors), as the Board of Directors shall decide in accordance with any legislation, and/or regulations and/or such guidance or best practice advice issued by

-NHS Improvement Monitor.
-Such terms of reference shall have effect as if incorporated into the SOs, but for the avoidance of doubt, these terms of reference do not form part of the Constitution.

-- 6.1.5 Where committees are authorised to establish sub-committees they may not delegate powers to the sub-committee unless expressly authorised by the Board of Directors.

-- 6.1.6 The Board of Directors shall approve the appointments to each of the committees, which it has formally constituted.
+- 16.1.1 Subject to SO 3.6, the Regulatory Framework and such guidance or best practice advice issued by NHS Improvement, the Board of Directors may and, if directed by NHS Improvement, shall appoint committees of the Board of Directors consisting wholly or partly of Directors. - 16.1.2 A committee appointed under SO 6.1.1 may, subject to the Regulatory Framework and such guidance and/or best practice advice as may be issued by NHS Improvement or the Board of Directors, appoint sub-committees consisting wholly or partly of Directors.

+- 16.1.3 The SOs, as far as they are applicable, shall apply with appropriate alteration to meetings of any committees (and any sub-committees or joint committees appointed under SO 6.1.2) established by the Board of Directors, in which case the term "Chair" is to be read as a reference to the Chair of the committee (or sub-committee or joint committee) as the context permits, and the term "member" is to be read as a reference to a member of the committee (or sub-committee or joint committee) also as the context permits. - 16.1.4 Each such committee, sub-committee or joint committee shall have such terms of reference and powers and be subject to such conditions (as to reporting back to the Board of Directors), as the Board of Directors shall decide in accordance with any legislation, and/or regulations and/or such guidance or best practice advice issued by NHS Improvement.
+Such terms of reference shall have effect as if incorporated into the SOs, but for the avoidance of doubt, these terms of reference do not form part of the Constitution. - 16.1.5 Where committees are authorised to establish sub-committees they may not delegate powers to the sub-committee unless expressly authorised by the Board of Directors. - The Board of Directors shall approve the appointments to each of the committees, which it has formally constituted.
 Where the Board of Directors determines, and the Regulatory Framework permits, that persons, who are neither Directors nor Officers, shall be appointed to a committee the terms of such appointment shall be within the powers of the Board of Directors as defined by the Regulatory Framework.
-The Board of Directors shall define the powers of such appointees and shall agree allowances, including reimbursement for loss of earnings, and/or expenses.

-- 6.1.7 The committees established by the Board of Directors are:

-- 6.1.7.1 Audit Committee;
+The Board of Directors shall define the powers of such appointees and shall agree allowances, including reimbursement for loss of earnings, and/or expenses. - 16.1.7 The committees established by the Board of Directors are: - 16.1.7.1 Audit and Risk Committee; - 16.1.7.2 Nominations and Remuneration Committee; - 16.1.7.3 Clinical Quality Governance Committee; - 6.1.7.4 Non-Clinical Governance Committee; - 6.1.7.5 Charities Committee; - 6.1.7.6 Nominations People Committee; - 6.1.7.7 Management Board; - 6.1.7.8 Finance and Performance Committee

-- 6.1.7.2 Remuneration Committee:

-- 6.1.7.3 Clinical Governance Committee;

-- 6.1.7.4 Non-Clinical Governance Committee;

-- 6.1.7.5 Charities Committee;

-- 6.1.7.6 Nominations Committee; and

-- 6.1.7.7 Management Board:

-- 6.1.7.8 -Commercial Transactions Steering Group; and-